-RNA regulation within the germline using piRNAs relies on phase-separated granules within the germline (reviewed in ref.).
-To determine if the identification of SDG-1 as a potential interactor of the Z-granule component PID-262/ZSP-152 and in proximity to the Pgranule-adjacent protein DEPS-163 could be seen as colocalization in vivo, we examined the localization of SDG-1::mCherry within the cytoplasm at higher resolution using AiryScan imaging.
-SDG-1::mCherry was enriched in perinuclear foci in many animals (Figure 6C, top; 7 of 9 animals) and these sites of enrichment colocalized with the Z-granule marker GFP::ZNFX-1 (Figure 6C, bottom; 100% colocalized in 10 of 12 animals with enrichment).
-Time-course imaging revealed re-localization of SDG-1::mCherry into the nucleus from the cytoplasm of the -1 oocyte, which will be the first to be fertilized (Figure 6D and Movie S1).
-Dynamic entry into the nucleus also occurred during early cell divisions in the developing embryo (Figure 6D and Movies S1, S2, S3 and S4).
-The timing of nuclear entry and exit of SDG-1::mCherry coincides with the nuclear envelope breakdown (NEBD) events that occur during fertilization and early development.
-The sdg-1 coding sequence was required for regulated nuclear entry as deletion of the sdg-1 open reading frame in sdg-1::mCherry $\Delta pi$ animals resulted in mCherry expression throughout the germline in both the cytoplasm and nuclei (Figure 6E).
-Nuclear localization of the SDG-1 protein in the -1 oocyte is similar to that of the essential Argonaute CSR-1b, thought to play a role in protecting transcripts from silencing, and is consistent with a role for the SDG-1 protein in promoting the PRG-1/piRNA-dependent protection of transcripts (including sdg-1) from HRDE-1/WAGO-9-dependent silencing (Figure 4D).
+RNA regulation within the germline using piRNAs relies on phase-separated granules (reviewed in ref.).
+To determine if the identification of SDG-1 as an interactor of the Z-granule component PID-2/ZSP-1 and potentially of the P-granule-adjacent protein DEPS-1 could be seen as colocalization with Z-granules in vivo, we examined the localization of SDG-1::mCherry within the cytoplasm at high resolution using AiryScan imaging.
+SDG-1::mCherry was enriched in perinuclear foci in many animals (Fig. 7c, top; 7 of 9 animals) and these sites of enrichment colocalized with the Z-granule marker GFP::ZNFX-1 (Fig. 7c, bottom; 100% colocalized in 10 of 12 animals with enrichment).
+Time-course imaging revealed re-localization of SDG-1::mCherry into the nucleus from the cytoplasm in the -1 oocyte, which will be the first to be fertilized (Fig. 7d, left and Extended Data Movie 1), along with subsequent exclusion from the nucleus before the maternal and paternal pronuclei meet (Fig. 7d, right and Extended Data Movie 2).
+Such dynamic entry into the nucleus followed by exclusion from the nucleus also occurred during early cell divisions in the developing embryo (Extended Data Movies 3,4).
+The timing of nuclear entry of SDG-1::mCherry coincides with the nuclear envelope breakdown events that occur during fertilization and early development.
+The sdg-1 coding sequence was required for regulated nuclear entry because deletion of the sdg-1 open reading frame in sdg- $1::mCherry\Delta pi$ animals resulted in mCherry expression throughout the germline in both the cytoplasm and nuclei (Fig. 7e).
+Nuclear localization of the SDG-1 protein in the -1 oocyte is like that of the essential Argonaute CSR-1b, thought to play a role in protecting transcripts from silencing.
+Exposure to ingested dsRNA did not alter the expression of sdg-1p::mCherryΔpi/sdg- $I(\Delta)$ ]::sdg-1 3' UTR (Fig. 7f) but loss of rde-4 perturbed expression such that one isolate showed loss of expression while the other showed enhanced expression (Fig. 7g).
+These results suggest that while the sdg-1 open reading frame is required for exclusion from germline nuclei, it is not required for the response of the sdg-1 gene to changes in intracellular dsRNA.
+Together, these observations on the levels and localizations of SDG-1 raise the possibility that this protein is actively regulated by extracellular and intracellular dsRNA with a role in heritable RNA silencing, potentially with Z granules, and additional cell-cycle coupled roles during early development, potentially through nucleocytoplasmic shuttling.